Healthcare

 Are Korean hospitals good?

 Yes.
 Korea's major hospitals are world-class.
 Korea ranks highly in international healthcare quality assessments.
 Wait times for specialist appointments are shorter than in many Western countries.
 Medical equipment is modern.
-The main challenge for expats is language access, not quality of care.
+The main challenge for foreign residents is language access, not quality of care.

 What about mental health services in English?